 Shishito Plant Characteristics

-Shishito peppers are within the Capsicum annuum species, and they share many characteristics with other varieties within the species.
-Namely, they are a relatively small size between 1.5-2′ tall and 2′ wide and have dense, medium sized leaves.
+Shishito peppers are within the Capsicum annuum species, and they share some characteristics with other varieties within the species.
+The unique traits are that they are smaller than average (12-18″ tall), and have smaller leaves with dense foliage.

 The plants are also highly productive relative to their size, typically producing several dozen peppers per plant.
 Shishito plants are also very early to produce fruits, making them a great option if you are planting late in the season or do not have a long growing season to begin with.

 Flowers are pure white and produce heavy pollen, leading to consistently strong fruit sets.
-Annuum plants can handle some drought, but like all peppers, they are not frost tolerant.
+C. annuum plants can handle some drought, but like all peppers, they are not frost tolerant.